Nicolas-ggd/covid19-api-vite-react/README.md

-## 👋 Hi devs, this is my watch-movies-vite-react project.
+## 👋 Hi devs, this is my covid19-api-vite-react project.

 ### 🔨 watch-movies-vite-react writen with ⚡Vite + React.js.